appscode/blog/content/post/deploy-elasticsearch-in-gke/index.md

 ```

 * `BackupConfiguration` creates a cronjob that backs up the specified database (`spec.target`) every 5 minutes.
-* `spec.repository` contains the repository name that we have created before called `s3-repo`.
+* `spec.repository` contains the repository name that we have created before called `gcs-repo`.
 * `spec.target.ref` contains the reference to the appbinding that we want to backup.
 * `spec.schedule` specifies that we want to backup the database at 5 minutes interval.
 * `spec.retentionPolicy` specifies the policy to follow for cleaning old snapshots.